I’d like to learn how to write automated tests!

 It’s natural.
 It’s human.

-Also, it should be our last resort.
+And it should be our last resort.

-What is our role here, what are we trying to achieve?
+Ultimately, what are we trying to achieve?

 Giving advice is a shortcut.